Exclusive: Corona brewer Constellation seeks to sell U.S. wine brands - sources

-(Reuters) - Constellation Brands Inc (STZ.N), the U.S. producer of Corona and Modelo beers, is looking to sell some of its U.S.-based wine brands, in a deal that could be worth more than $3 billion, according to four people familiar with the matter.
+(Reuters) - Constellation Brands Inc, the U.S. producer of Corona and Modelo beers, is looking to sell some of its U.S.-based wine brands, in a deal that could be worth more than $3 billion, according to four people familiar with the matter.

 Constellation’s review of its wine portfolio underscores the family-controlled company’s gradual shift to beer and cannabis products that target a younger demographic.
 Founded as a small wine producer in upstate New York in 1945, Constellation has grown to be worth more than $40 billion thanks to bets on offerings such as premium imported Mexican beers.

-Constellation, the third-largest brewer in the United States behind Anheuser-Busch NV (ABI.BR) and MillerCoors, has hired investment bank Goldman Sachs Group Inc (GS.N) to explore the divestitures, the sources said on Monday.
+Constellation, the third-largest brewer in the United States behind Anheuser-Busch NV and MillerCoors, has hired investment bank Goldman Sachs Group Inc to explore the divestitures, the sources said on Monday.

 Among the wine brands that Constellation is considering selling are Clos du Bois, Mark West, Arbor Mist and Cooks, one of the sources said.
 Collectively, Constellation could sell wine brands that generate 12-month earnings before interest, tax, depreciation and amortization of more than $260 million, according to the sources.